-Last week, I released my list of skills that employees need to focus on and improve on to make the biggest impact in 2018.
+Earlier, I released my list of skills that employees need to focus on and improve on to make the biggest impact in the coming year.
 Today, I release a similar list for leaders.
 Actually, leaders would be best served to improve on all skills on both lists – or at least consider all in their professional development plans for the coming year.
 I have only included one on both lists, and it is the final one on this list.

 Read this list and think about how well you do at each, through the eyes of your team.
 Consider getting some feedback from your team on this list too – ask them which areas they see you doing well, and where you would benefit from spending some effort.

-Here is my list of eight critical skills for leaders to focus on in 2018.
+Here are the eight critical skills for leaders to focus on this year.

 More productivity, less place.

 More leaders have teams who are remote some or all of the time.
 If you have worries about what people are doing when they aren’t nearby, it is time to let that go.
 In most all cases, people are more productive when they have fewer of the distractions that naturally occur at work.
 Focus on your productivity and supporting the productivity of your team, wherever they may be working.